Advantages of Implementing EMR

-We are in the midst of a constantly evolving healthcare landscape and it is becoming necessary to take advantage of every tool at your disposal if your practice is to make money and grow in the future.
-One of the key tools at the disposal of any practice is the implementation of an EMR (Electronic Medical Records) .
+We are in the midst of a constantly evolving healthcare landscape, and it is becoming necessary to take advantage of every tool at your disposal if your practice is to make money and grow in the future.
+One of the critical tools at the disposal of any practice is the implementation of an EMR (Electronic Medical Records).

-EMR Software (a.k.a.
-EMR System) offers many benefits that not only keep medical practices in the 21st century, but keep them apprised of continual changes in health care.
-Here are the top 10 benefits of using EMR in your office.
+EMRs offer many benefits that not only keep medical practices in the 21st century but keep them apprised of continual changes in health care.
+Here are the top 10 benefits of using EMR in your medical practice.

 1. Realize Space Savings

-Paper charts take up space and as they grow they it becomes necessary to find alternate storage facilities for older chart volumes.
+Paper charts take up space, and as they grow, it becomes necessary to find alternate storage facilities for older chart volumes.
 EHR software replaces paper charts completely.
-Not only is limited space now usable for another function of the office, but endless office supplies like paper, dividers and chart expenses are eliminated.
+Not only is limited space now usable for another function of the office, but endless office supplies like paper, dividers, and chart expenses are eliminated.

 2. No more Misfiled or Lost Charts

 Finding charts can often be a chore.
-Filing is a human component and sometimes charts can be misfiled.
-There are times when the chart is in another location for a function of the office restricting flow of work.
-EMR system eliminates the chance of a misfiled or lost chart, while also increasing office operations by making one chart available electronically to multiple employees at the same time.
+Filing is a human component, and sometimes charts can be misfiled.
+There are times when the chart is in another location for a function of the office, restricting workflow.
+EMRs eliminate the chance of a misfiled or lost chart while also increasing office operations by simultaneously making one chart available electronically to multiple employees.

 3. Legible Chart Notes

-Anyone who has ever worked in a fast paced medical practice knows that handwriting can be hard to read.
-Often the pace is so quick that notes are written in a manner that makes it hard to decipher.
-EMR software eliminates the legibility issue because notes are no longer written, but typed or picked from multiple choices in a predefined system.
+Anyone who has ever worked in a fast-paced medical practice knows handwriting can be hard to read.
+The pace is so quick that notes are often written in a manner that makes it hard to decipher.
+EMR software eliminates the legibility issue because notes are no longer written but typed or picked from multiple choices in a predefined system.

 4. Reduced Need for Transcription Staff

 Often, multiple employees are kept on staff for jobs such as filing or transcribing.
 The employment cost can deplete revenue.
-EMR Software is able to eliminate most filing tasks or at least reduce them to a point where staff hours can be reduced.
-In addition, transcription cost are often lowered as well because the system transcribes predefined notes or notations made by the physician during a patient visit thereby virtually eliminating the need for a staff transcriptionist.
+EMR Software can eliminate most filing tasks or at least reduce them to a point where staff hours can be reduced.
+In addition, transcription costs are often lowered because the system transcribes predefined notes or notations made by the physician during a patient visit, virtually eliminating the need for a staff transcriptionist.

 5. Ability to Recruit Young Physicians

-Technology does make a lot of jobs easier and more efficient.
+Technology does make many jobs more accessible and more efficient.
 As a practice grows and tries to recruit additional staff and physicians, technology can be an issue that makes the decision.
-New doctors are looking for a practice to grow with, and the technology offered in an EMR is not only something they have grown accustomed to in residency, but shows them that a practice is progressive and keeping up with industry changes.
+New doctors are looking for a practice to grow with, and the technology offered in an EMR is something they have grown accustomed to in residency and shows them that a practice is progressive and keeping up with industry changes.

 6. Lab Interface Fast Tracks Availability of Results